nss-group-projects/Keahua-Arboretum/README.md

 ### Arboretum Report Menu

-Choosing this option will list all existing biomes, and then list each animal in that biome.
+Choosing this option will list all existing biomes, and then list all animals and plants in that biome.
 Only display the first 8 characters of the id in the report.

 ```html
 River [157b2efe]